bbauska/JS-Programs/README.md

 <h2 id="el7">07.
 Data Structures: Objects and Arrays</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <pre>
+// Run code here in the context of Chapter 4 Eloquent JavaScript
+// journalEvents of journal.js
 for (let event of journalEvents(JOURNAL)) {
   let correlation = phi(tableFor(event, JOURNAL));
   if (correlation > 0.1 || correlation < -0.1) {